dfinity/pocketic-py/README.md

 ### Using Python unittest

 We can use Python's unittest package to group similar test cases into classes which inherit from `unittest.TestCase`.
 Thus, we can define unittest's `setUp` and `tearDown` functions. **These will be run before and after *every* test method of the class!** So we benefit the most if we define a `setUp` to build up an initial state for as many test cases as possible.

+An alternative way is to use `setUpClass` and `tearDownClass` which are run once per class.
+In this case, all test methods share the IC instance(s) defined in `setUpClass`.

 In this example, we `setUp` by simply installing the canister.
 Individual test methods will only rely on the canister being installed, and continue from there: